That thou art blamed shall not be thy defect,

 Poet describes the outcome if he is not ‘wracked’ (80.11) in the show-down

-with the rival.
+with the lesser Poet.
 He presents two ways in which the youth’s ‘name’ (80.2) will

 live.
 If the Poet lives and the youth dies young, the Sonnets will become his